poucotm/Verilog-Gadget/README.md

 ![Image][G1]

 #### Verilog Gadget: Insert Header (ctrl+shift+insert)

+Allows insertion of a user-defined header description into files, with placeholders for current date, time, filename, and other details.

  * You can insert your own header-description in a format from the file specified in settings
  * `{YEAR}` is replaced as the current year